Broadcast Engineering and Small Scale AM and FM Transmitter Manufacturer

 Modulation level – up to 100%

-RF Output level – 4 - 10 Watts (dependant on model and Aerial Match)
+RF Output level – 4 to 5 Watts (dependant on Aerial Match)

 RF connection – screw terminal for signal and earth connection